 Shawn Valenta, RRT, MHA

-Shawn Valenta, RRT, MHA is the Telehealth Program Director at MUSC Health and is responsible for directly supporting and coordinating the strategic initiatives and operations of the Center for Telehealth programs.
+Shawn Valenta, RRT, MHA is the Administrator of Telehealth at MUSC Health and is responsible for directly supporting and coordinating the strategic initiatives and operations of the Center for Telehealth programs.

 Mr. Valenta started his career working 12 years in the field of respiratory therapy and helped MUSC’s respiratory care department receive national recognition by the University Health Consortium (UHC) for significant cost reduction and quality improvement.
 Mr. Valenta has worked collaboratively in statewide strategic planning and furthering the health of South Carolinians with telehealth technology through the formation of the South Carolina Telehealth Alliance.